Configure real-time change detection: An example

 Task 2: Enable the RTCD rule in the Log Viewer

 In this example, Log Viewer (LV) is used to listen for syslog messages.
 LV includes default rules for Cisco ASA and Cisco IOS devices.
-When LV receives a syslog message indicating that a config on a Cisco ASA or Cisco IOS device has changed, the rule runs a program to compare the device's current config with the previously backed-up config.
+When LV receives a syslog message indicating that a config on a Cisco ASA or Cisco IOS device has changed, a rule compares the device's current config with the previously backed-up config.
 Then it sends an email to notify you of the changes so that you can quickly identify unauthorized changes or misconfigurations.

 By default, these rules are not enabled.
 Complete the following steps to enable them.

-If you are using a different syslog server, or you need to configure rules for other device types, see Configure real-time change detection in NCM.
+If you need to configure rules for other device types, see Configure real-time change detection in NCM.

-- In the SolarWinds Platform Web Console, click My Dashboard > Logs > Log Viewer.
+- In the SolarWinds Platform Web Console, click My Dashboards > Logs > Log Viewer.

-Under Processing Policies, expand Syslog.
-Then click NCM Rule: Realtime Change Notifications.
+In the left pane, expand Syslog, and click NCM Rule: Realtime Change Notifications.

 Descriptions of the default RTCD rules are displayed.

-To take action when configs are changed on Cisco IOS devices such as the Tex-3750.aus.lab router, select the Cisco IOS Realtime Change Notifications rule.
+To take action when configs are changed on Cisco IOS devices, select the Cisco IOS Realtime Change Notifications rule.
 Optionally, you can also select the Cisco ASA Realtime Change Notifications rule.

 - Click Enable Rule.